poncho-punch/midpen-monitor/README.md

 ## Alert & Notification System
 - Automated email alerts are sent when a transcript contains a user zone or keyword.
+- **Freshness logic:** Alerts are only sent for events less than 1 hour old.
+If an audio segment or transcript is older than 1 hour at the time of processing, the alert is automatically skipped and a log message is recorded.
+This prevents "catch-up" notifications for old events after a redeploy or downtime, ensuring you only receive timely, relevant alerts.
 - Uses Namecheap Private Email SMTP (or compatible) for outbound mail.

 ### Environment Setup